 Mikah answered, "Well, everything here is beautiful.
 But I am not sure we are in a position to buy this kind of item at the moment."
 The Countess said, "I see", with a smile in her eyes and paused before asking, "What are you most interested in when it comes to gems?"
 Mikah also paused before answering, "Well, I have a very, very small gem collection.
 Nothing you would even consider valuable."
 The Countess cut her off saying, "Oh, come now, you are a Knight!
 We have to improve that!"

 When no one answered, Ursara said that she'd hired staff in all the cities to try to reach out to the nomadic tribes of Jae Tellona.
 With a sudden business-like look, she admitted the results had been "less than spectacular".
-But a Tellona Diamond was one of the notable items she didn't have in her collection.
+But, she admitted, a Tellona Diamond was one of the notable items she didn't have in her collection.
 The team were wondering, and in Zimzod's case worrying, what this had to do with them as the Countess continued.

 Ursara said, "One of my traders has managed to find out that a few of the nomadic tribes will be meeting to trade goods fairly soon.
 He also believes he has learned the location of this meeting.
 As a result, I am putting together a week-long expedition to see if I cannot join in the trading.
 The issue is that I can't hire enough people to man the expedition.
 The locals are all too frightened of being caught out on the sands by the nomads.
 While I'm certain we can make contact diplomatically, I can't convince anyone that we can work this out.
 So, while you would not want to be my employees in this, I am certain a partnership would offer you the best chance to get a Tellona Diamond you are ever going to find.
 Of course, helping me would also win my favor as a Countess."
 After a pause to let that sink in, she asked, "That said, would you consider being a partial partner in this?"Considering The Partnership